menu

 Occupations and Workforce

-When you are in Big Falls, you'll notice that it is more blue-collar than most other communities in America.
-36.84% of Big Falls’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Because occupations involving physical labor dominate the local economy, Big Falls is generally considered to be a blue-collar town.
+36.84% of the Big Falls workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Big Falls is a city of service providers, production and manufacturing workers, and professionals.
 There are especially a lot of people living in Big Falls who work in community and social services (13.16%), food service (11.84%), and office and administrative support (7.89%).

 One interesting thing about the economy is that relatively large numbers of people worked from their home: 24.32% of the workforce.
 While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.